marisereda/goit-markup-hw-08/README.md

 # WEB studio

 The **project Web Studio** demonstrates the use of responsive design for mobile, tablet, and desktop, including the version for retina displays.

 ## There were used:

 - BEM methodology
-- SASS preprocessor
-- mobile-first design
+- mobile-first design strategy

 The live Web studio page is [here](https://marisereda.github.io/goit-markup-hw-08/).